ArbaazSingh/Peugeot-ID-Extractor/README.md

 # Peugeot-ID-Extractor

 This Repository contains different codes to extract the ID numbers for different categories of documents.
 The input is the Source code of the Peugeot OEM site.
+The output is the Unique ID numbers of each document that pertains to that category.